cabforum/cabforum.org/content/posts/2019/2019-03-17-2019-03-07-minutes-for-ca-browser-forum-teleconference.md

 Ryan mentioned that he would circulate the minutes of the latest Infrastructure Working Group soon.

-### 6. Follow-up on new S/MIME WG Charter and formation of Code Signing WG {.wp-block-heading}
+### 6. Follow-up on new S/MIME WG Charter and formation of Code Signing WG

 Ballot Forum-8 for the creation of the Code Signing Working Group is currently in the voting period and will likely pass.
 Dimitris asked about provisions of the CSCWG at the upcoming F2F and if Dean would need a slot for a kick-off meeting of the new WG, but also time during the first day (Tuesday).